shannonpileggi/pipinghotdata_distill/README.md

-# Some stats ⚠️ WIP
+# Some stats ⚠️ WIPROGRESSS

 🎉 Piping Hot Data has **17** posts since **2018-11-05**!

 📅 That's a post roughly every **27** days, or about 1.0 posts per month, since 2020-08-30.

-✍️ The last post was published **9** days ago ([Getting started with unit testing in R](https://www.pipinghotdata.com/posts/2021-11-23-getting-started-with-unit-testing-in-r)).
+✍️ The last post was published **10** days ago ([Getting started with unit testing in R](https://www.pipinghotdata.com/posts/2021-11-23-getting-started-with-unit-testing-in-r)).
 Your feedback motivates me to keep writing. 😉

 ![plot of chunk plot-obj](figure/plot-obj-1.png)